 4. Overlooking the mobile experience

 More typically, especially if the member is active on Pinterest and Instagram, monthly mobile traffic makes up 75% or more of their overall traffic.
-Desktop traffic isn’t dead yet, but it’s declining so always think ‘mobile first’ before you push publish.
+Always think mobile first before you push publish.

 5. Not knowing if tags are indexed